Changing Perspective

 Building a Brand

-Aimed at young, creative businesses who love the Northern Quarter area, we rebranded the building as Northstar.
-The brand identity and graphic language was influenced by the bold architectural moves on the facade.
-As the works completed on site we developed a teaser campaign, website and animated content to help market the development ahead of completion.
+The brand identity and graphic language drew directly from the bold architectural moves on the facade, bold, geometric, confident.
+As works completed on site we developed a teaser campaign, website and animated content to bring the building to market ahead of completion, building anticipation in a creative community that was exactly the audience we were designing for.

 Connecting the Community